Doru aculeatum

 The adults have a brown body with pale markings.
-The male has a short thorn-like spine in between the cerci on the 10th segment of the abdomen.
+The male has a short thornlike spine in between the cerci on the 10th segment of the abdomen.

 It is the only native species of earwig in the north of the United States and is found as far north as Canada, where it hides in the leaf axils of emerging plants in southern Ontario wetlands.